 Body size and growth patterns

+Varying the metabolic scaling coefficient c had very minor effects on our results, so we present analyses for only one value of c.
 Individuals largely allocated to growth early in life, and shifted to reproduction later, so that an asymptotic growth pattern naturally emerged from the model (Figure 2).
 The notable exceptions were the scenarios with high food and low predation, in which individuals delayed growth to their eventual maximum body size (which varied with seasonality; Figure 2c).
-Sensitivity analyses revealed that the age at which individuals deferred growth to their maximum body size varied with Tmax (the maximum lifespan possible), which interacted with with predation (f0h).
-At very low predation levels, individuals in low-food seasonal scenarios also had a delayed onset of secondary growth.
+Sensitivity analyses revealed that the age at which individuals deferred growth to their maximum body size varied with T (the maximum lifespan possible), which interacted with with predation (f0h).
+At \ low predation levels, individuals in low-food seasonal scenarios also had a delayed onset of secondary growth.
 We can interpret this secondary growth pattern as an effect of changing reproductive value due to senescence (and predation risk).
-If the onset of senescence is delayed (increased Tmax), individuals delay this period of secondary growth.
+If the onset of senescence is delayed (increased T), individuals delay this period of secondary growth.
 We can conclude that when extrinsic and intrinsic mortality are low, large body sizes and early reproductive investment are less advantageous (food is abundant and survival is high, even for mid-size individuals).
 In other scenarios with higher predation, the evolutionarily optimal strategy did not vary with Tmax.
-Varying the metabolic scaling coefficient c had very minor effects on our results, so we present analyses for only one value of c.

-Figure 2 shows that in general, selection favored the evolution of larger maximum body sizes in seasonal environments than in constant environments.
+Based on Figure 2, we conclude that in general, selection favored the evolution of larger maximum body sizes in seasonal environments.
 In the high food scenarios (Figure 2a,c), the quantity of food is very high in the seasonal environment (Figure 1a), explaining the evolution of very large body sizes with seasonality (Figure 2).
 From a close analysis of the results presented in Figure 2, we can infer that seasonality itself is important to the evolution of body size.
 The maximum body sizes of individuals in the low-food seasonal scenarios were comparable to maximum body sizes evolving in the high-food constant environments at both base temperatures (Figure 2).
 This is surprising, because food availability was greater at every body size in the high-food constant environment (Figure 1a, thick solid red line) than in the low-food seasonal environment (Figure 1a, thin dashed blue line).
 At the same time, size-dependent metabolic costs in the seasonal environment were higher or comparable to the constant environment (Figure 1b, dashed red lines are higher or comparable to solid blue lines).
-Additionally, in the high predation scenarios (Figure 2, top row) somatic growth rates (measured by the age at which individuals reached their maximum body sizes) were slower in low-food seasonal environments than in high-food constant environments, despite the fact both growth to the same maximum body size.
+Additionally, in the high predation scenarios (Figure 2, top row) somatic growth rates (measured by the age at which individuals reached their maximum body sizes) were slower in low-food seasonal environments than in high-food constant environments, despite growth to the same maximum body size in both cases.
 This difference can be attributed to seasonality, not the food abundance.

 Age and size of maturation